timurlog/tree/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Here are the steps to follow to install `tree` on your local machine.
+Here are the steps to follow to install `tree` on your 42 Linux machine.

-### Installation
+### Linux Only Installation

 1. Clone the repo